My Region: US

-A female calf estimated to have been born towards the end of September 1999 and just 1 month old when rescued.
-This little female calf was a poaching victim, her mother found dead (less her tusks) in the Tsavo/Athi triangle of Tsavo East National Park, below the Yatta Plateau.
+A female calf estimated to have been born towards the end of September 1999 and just one-month-old when rescued.
+This little calf was a poaching victim, her mother found dead (less her tusks) in the Tsavo/Athi triangle of Tsavo East National Park, below the Yatta Plateau.

 The calf's bellowing was heard by a labour gang working nearby, who went to investigate and came upon her not far the her dead mother.
 They walked across the Mtito tributary, loaded her onto the back of an old Landrover and drove her across the crocodile infested Athi river to the nearest Airfield at Tsavo Safari Camp, from whence she was flown to Nairobi.

 Important Note: Thank you for considering an adoption.
 Each orphan needs more than one foster parent: your adoption donation will be processed by the SWT UK and Kenya to help all the orphans in our care.

 Tsavo Ecosystem, Tsavo East NP

 Personalised adoption certificate.

 Monthly email update on your orphan and the project.

 Access to special content; latest Keepers' Diaries, videos and photos

 Yetu was born just outside the Ithumba Stockades and was proudly introduced to our Keepers and dependent orphans when she was just hours old and still wobbly on her feet.
 Read more